A Title 1 Principal Can't Buy Academic Success

 Title 1 Elementary School Success Predicated Upon Understanding Students’ Academic Gaps

 A clear understanding of the fundamental issues that drive performance is key to success regardless of the activity or business.
 A Title 1 elementary principal must understand the fundamental issues of their daily work at the campus and directly address it with systems and resources.
 In short, the Title 1 elementary school academic problem must be fundamentally understood prior to the purchase of instructional resources – an implemented solution at the campus.
+Currently, there is an instructional transition to digital resources - as if computers and software will SAVE a Title 1 elementary school's academic plight.
+Daily computer work and software in isolation will not press academic results to heightened levels as is commonly believed.
+Not going to happen!
+What will accomplish academic transformation?
+Motivating, inspiring teachers as well as discrete targeted intervention of each child will produce high social and academic outcomes for economically disadvantaged student populations.

 The heightened likelihood that a Title 1 elementary school will achieve equitable student outcomes compared to a non-Title 1 elementary school is wholly dependent upon rectifying students’ fundamental academic literacy and numeracy gaps.
 Otherwise, students’ prior grade level academic gaps deter teachers’ efforts with current grade level learning.
 Fortunately, this classroom dilemma is existentially understood via years of classroom experience by many seasoned Title 1 elementary teachers.
 What is not understood is the methodology to stop and address students’ academic skill gaps.